ChanderG/c-compiler/growth.md

 Formatted Symbol table printing to ease matters.

 ###After - Formatted ST printout
 Time to get the quads out.Going to use a class, underlying array as a vector.
+To manage the argtypes aka entries in the quad table, wanted to use boost::variant type.
+Settling with simple char* and atoi to get numbers out.